jtimberlake/admin-root-template/README.md

 2. Once the repository is created, clone it to your local development enviroment.
 3. Run `npx -p @guildeducationinc/guild-admin-utils create-guild-admin root` and follw the instructions
 4. Run `yarn install`
+5. Configure your `.env` files for each environment
-5. Push your branch to github
+6. Push your branch to github
-9. You're root is all setup.
+7. You're root is all setup.
 It will be deployed into each env when the approoriate branch is pushed to github (`master`, `staging`, `production`)

 ## What is this?
 This repo serves as a template for the root application of a new guild admin instance.